vvzcnc/alterx/README.md

 The AlterX Git repository contain lots of files and directories.
 Here is an overview of the main files and directories and their purpose:

 ### Main executables
 User interface executables.
-The main user executable is `awlsim-gui`.
+The main user executable is `alterx-gui`.
 <pre>
 .  alterx-gui                : Graphical user interface.
 This is the main user frontend.
 .  ascope-gui                : Standalone ascope component.